Philadelphia: The Cradle of Liberty

 Philadelphia is where the American Dream was founded.
 It’s where courageous visionaries crafted the model for modern-day democracy that inspires people globally to embrace the power of their individuality and our human potential.

-- The Liberty Bell, a symbol of freedom that predates our nation's birth.
-Myth holds it sustained its trademark crack when it was rung to announce the signing of the Declaration of Independence.
+- The Liberty Bell, a symbol of freedom that predates our nation’s birth.
+Legend holds it sustained its trademark crack when it was rung to announce the signing of the Declaration of Independence.

 - The President’s House, where both George Washington and John Adams spent most of their presidencies before the White House was built in Washington, D.C.

-- Carpenter's Hall, the meeting place of the First Continental Congress in 1774.
-The seed of the American Revolution were planted here when delegates from 12 of the 13 colonies agreed to boycott British imports.
+- Carpenters’ Hall, the meeting place of the First Continental Congress in 1774.
+The seeds of the American Revolution were planted here when delegates from 12 of the 13 colonies agreed to boycott British imports.

 - The American Philosophical Society Museum is the oldest learned society in the United States, founded in 1743 by Benjamin Franklin for the purpose of “promoting useful knowledge.”
 See exhibitions drawn from the Society’s renowned collections that trace American history and science from the Founding Fathers to the digital age.

 The Philadelphia Convention & Visitors Bureau (PHLCVB) is the official tourism promotion agency for the City of Philadelphia globally and the primary sales and marketing agency for the Pennsylvania Convention Center.